Jean-Martin de Prades: Works

 The Apology consists of two parts: a third part contained reflexions upon the Pastoral Letter of the bishop of Montauban and the Pastoral Instruction of the bishop of Auxerre as written by Diderot.
 Gabriel Brotier published the Survey of the Apology of the Abbé de Prades (1753).
 The question is whether the Abbé de Prades is not the author of an "Apology of the Abbé de Prades" in verse.

-Besides the works quoted, he left an Abrégé de l'histoire ecclésiastique de Fleury, tr.
-Berne (Berlin, 1767), II vols., with an anti-Catholic preface written by Frederick II.
+He also left an Abrégé de l'histoire ecclésiastique de Fleury, tr.
+Berne (Berlin, 1767), in two volumes.
+Frederick II wrote a preface to the work, which the 1913 Catholic Encyclopedia describes as "violently anti-catholic".

 According to Quérard, he left in manuscript a complete translation of Tacitus, which remains unpublished.
 What has become of the manuscript is unknown.
 It is said also that he worked, before leaving France, at a Treatise on "the Truth of Religion".